 In the forest we play warm-up games and then settle into a focused activity.
 Participants work in small teams to accomplish a task, such as building a fire that is strong enough to burn brightly, untended, for five minutes.
 We then debrief the activity, helping youth articulate what they learned about themselves, their unique styles of facing challenges, and the natural world.

 We finish the day by holding a closing circle in the afternoon, during which youth will share stories about their day, and staff offer reflections about the growing group.
-At the end of the day, elders stay to support the program coordinator and staff as they debrief the day and learn more about ways they can grow further.
+At the end of the day, the team of mentors and staff debrief the day and learn more about ways they can grow further.

 Artemis Activities May Include: